 However, you need to verify your identity first in order to use your Revolut account.
 This policy is a standard banking regulation commonly known as ‘Know Your Customer’ (KYC) and is required to verify the customer identity as an anti-corruption and anti-fraud measure.
 Being totally digital it is an “eKYC” in this case (where “e” means “electronic”) and literally takes minutes.

-The majority of Revolut services are fee-free but have amount limits, and mid-market interbank exchange rates are used for currency exchange.
+The majority of Revolut services have amount limits, and mid-market interbank exchange rates are used for currency exchange.
 The only charge of a markup from 0.5% to 1.5% happens on weekends.
 It is done in an attempt of avoiding losses on fluctuations since the exchange market trades are closed.
 A mid-market exchange rate, used by Revolut is typically better than the credit card companies or classic banks usually offer.

 Your first debit card delivery costs £5, the replacement card is one pound more.
 For new accounts, there is a top-up limit of £1,000 to £3,000 per day.

 Some of the extra options require upgrading the account to the next level.
-Check the pricing plans and features in the next paragraph.

 The Revolut mobile app is their business face and only venue, so naturally, they’ve put a lot of work in it.
 It is clear, intuitive and easy to operate.
 On top of the standard banking features, there are also very handy unique solutions:

 The account registration and authorization is done within minutes and completely from your phone.
 Cards are normally delivered within 9 working days.
 There is also an option of a 3-4 business days express delivery, depending on your location.

 The transfers and payments made by Revolut account are promised to be instant anytime, anywhere.
 In just a few clicks from within the app, you can make real-time payments, send, receive or request money from your friends instantly.